 When there is clear evidence that lung cancer has spread from the initial tumor, chemotherapy is recommended.
 This treatment is typically not curative for lung cancer, but has been known to reduce the size of tumors and kill cancer cells that have spread to the lymph nodes.
 For patients, this usually translates to a longer, more comfortable life.

 Whether taken intravenously or in pill form, chemotherapy drugs target rapidly dividing cells.
 This kills cancer cells, but can also affect normal healthy cells including hair follicles, red and white blood cells and the cells that line the stomach.
 Because nearly half of all patients that have a tumor surgically removed will experience relapse, about 80 percent of all lung cancer patients are considered for chemotherapy during the course of their treatment.

-After two cycles of chemotherapy, 65 to 70 percent of lung cancer patients will experience a notable reduction in tumor size.
+With modern chemotherapy, including use of targeted agents, over 50 percent of lung cancer patients may experience a notable reduction in tumor size.

 In the earliest stages of non-small cell lung cancer, chemotherapy is sometimes given before surgery to reduce tumor size and eliminate early spreading.
 Doctors call this approach neoadjuvant chemotherapy.
 For patients with limited lymph node involvement, chemotherapy can also be given post-surgery to kill any remaining cancer cells.
 This is known as adjuvant chemotherapy and helps prevent the chance of cancer recurrence.

 For later stage cancers when surgery is no longer an option, chemotherapy is often administered with simultaneous radiation therapy.
 Known as combined chemoradiation therapy, this option often boasts survival rates higher than either treatment given alone or one after the other.
 This treatment is common if the cancer has spread to the mediastinal lymph nodes, which are located outside of the lung near the trachea and esophagus.